Is Email or LinkedIn the Best Platform to Pitch Investors?

 Ariana Amirkhanian

 Every founder knows that cold outreach to a VC is only slightly more effective than screaming into a well.
 It’s Plan C, reserved only for when Plans A and B have failed.
+The only scalable path to securing meetings with top-tier VCs is the warm introduction.
+But this process equires strategy, data, and efficiency.

 You don't.
 Your network does.